 Once you’ve got your domain name, it will ask you to download and install WordPress.
 Once that’s done, it’s time for a theme!
 Your simple website builder journey is well on its way!

-How to build a website from scratch – Selecting a WordPress theme
+How to find a good WordPress theme

 A theme is simply a template that you use as a framework to build your website.